LaunchCodeEducation/java-web-dev-curriculum/content/authentication/next-steps/bonus-module/spring-security/_index.md

 #### Update `EventController`

-Our goal for `EventController` will be the same as `EventCategoryController`
---- we want to remove all references to `AuthenticationController` and the code that was necessary to grab the current user.
+Our goal for `EventController` will be the same as `EventCategoryController`: to remove all references to `AuthenticationController` and the code to grab the current user.
 Instead, we will make calls to `eventService` and `eventCategoryService` methods that assume the current user.

 First, **remove** the `AuthenticationController` autowired field.

-Next, we need one new method in `EventCategoryService` for retrieving a category by an id but also assuming the current user.
+Next, we need one new method in `EventCategoryService` for retrieving a category that the current user created by the category id.
 We want to prevent the ability for a user to look up any event category instance by id.

 Add the following method to `EventCategoryService`: